 - Avoid sky-high valuations.

-A simple, defensive, and profitable approach to investing that you can act on yourself.
+It's a simple, defensive, and profitable approach to investing you can act on yourself.
 So while there is no way to eliminate losses in the market, you can minimize your risk of loss and earn market-beating returns.

 The Fool's Income Investor investing service has followed its own dividend-focused strategy en route to market-beating returns.
 If you'd like a few of our top dividend stock ideas, you can now try the service free for 30 days.